September 28, 2022

 HOLY COW

-As I pondered tomorrow’s weather warning, I was suddenly pulled out of my thoughts by something far more pressing.
+As I pondered tomorrow’s weather warning, I was suddenly pulled out of my thoughts by a far more pressing problem.

 All morning long I’d been walking beside electric fences strung up beside the trail to keep the cattle in their pastures.
 It seemed amazing to me that the farmers expected a single wire to be enough to keep these large beasts from roaming too far afield.